An Eastern Mediterranean LNG hub

 As tanks are rather expensive affairs, we don’t want to blame those islanders for not having tried harder.

-However, a bulk break terminal could cut up such a large cargo into many small ones (that’s what bulk break actually means – breaking one big bulk into many smaller scoops) would make LNG a much more interesting proposition for those islands.
+However, a bulk break terminal could cut up such a large cargo into many small ones (that’s what bulk break means – breaking one big bulk into many smaller scoops) would make LNG a much more interesting proposition for those islands.
 One 30.000m3 ship could sprinkle its load over up to 4 destinations meaning that a single drop could be as small as 10.000 m3 of LNG or 6 Million m3 of gas and even less.
 That’s way more palatable to those small island communities as it also only requires a much smaller tank which is hence much cheaper to build and operate.
 Appropriate for the community it serves.

 The reason for having a larger island hosting the bulk breaker is that this terminal is first of all still a regasification terminal.
 And a pretty big one at that which means that before the terminal shall do any bulk break, it shall supply the immediate surroundings with Natural Gas just as any other terminal would.
 This requires a substantial market for gas which can be assured on the bigger islands only.